 The majority of jets in your spa can individually be turned on/off.
 If any of these jets become hard to turn, it will be necessary to remove the jet to clean it as grit/sand and mineral deposit may be present.

 Jets are removed by turning the collar and then pulling out the jet.
-Some jets may not be removable depending on model.
+The jets in your spa can be removed for cleaning by unscrewing them (counter clockwise)